Garden Therapy

 gkh44@aol.com

-We also ask that each GCG Garden Club will donate to the state garden therapy fund to support this grant program.
-Garden Clubs who donate $25 or more before March 1 receive a Certificate of Appreciation.
-Send checks to the GCG Treasurer with this Master Donation Form found on the Financial and Administrative Forms page.
+We also ask each GCG Garden Club to donate to the state Garden Therapy fund to support the grant program.
+Clubs that donate $25 or more by March 1 receive a Certificate of Appreciation.
+Send checks to the GCG Treasurer with the Master Donation Form found on the Financial and Administrative Forms page.